andalf/filter-grid/README.md

 1. Include the JS file.
 2. Add a class of 'filter_grid' to the wrapper.
-4. Make sure your markup and path to quicksand.js file match the default and override the default if it does not.
+4. Make sure your markup and path to quicksand.js file match the default.
+If they do not, override the default to your path.
 5. Add the category identifier class to the parent of each link.
 6. Add the proper category identifiers as classes to the grid items.